reallyfancy/reallyfancy.github.io/README.md

 ## About me

 I currently work for [Unity Technologies](http://unity3d.com/) as a Developer/Trainer.
-My role is varied - I'm currently working on a new feature for the Unity Editor, creating demo projects and writing tutorials on performance optimization.
+My role is varied - right now I'm developing a new feature for the Unity Editor, creating demo projects and writing tutorials on performance optimization.

 Outside of work, I make [short games](https://reallyfancy.itch.io/) and run [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
 I also speak at conferences, lecture (at college and degree level) and teach kids to code.